enenra/aqdse/AQD - Small Grid Expansion/Content/patch_notes.md

 [h1]Patch 1.1[/h1]
 [list]
-[*]Made Freight 1, Freight 2 and Freight 3 available to be placed on small grid.[/list]
+[*]Made Freight 1, Freight 2 and Freight 3 available to be placed on small grid.
+[*]Removed Small Connector due to it now being vanilla.
+[/list]